stefannorman/home.se-download/README.md

 # Export emails from home.se

-My webmail, home.se (Spray), has been neglected far to long.
+My webmail, home.se (Spray), has been neglected far too long.
 You can't change password, use IMAP, etc.

 Downloading your emails is also broken.
 Hence this python script that exports all emails in a home.se folder into an mbox file.